-US citizen dies in Egyptian prison after hunger strike
+Egypt says it’s probing death of imprisoned US. citizen

 Then in 2018, in a mass trial of over 700 defendants widely condemned by human rights organizations, Kassem was sentenced to 15 years under a contentious anti-protest law.
 After that, he refused to eat anything but vegetable juice, his lawyers said.
 Last week, he stopped even drinking.

 When President Donald Trump secured the release of Egyptian-American rights advocate Aya Hijazi, who was imprisoned for three years in Egypt on false charges, Kassem appealed to the U.S. administration for help.
-Vice President Mike Pence raised the issue last year with Egyptian President Abdel Fattah el-Sissi.
+Vice President Mike Pence raised the issue last year with el-Sissi.

 El-Sissi came to power the same summer of 2013 and has overseen a sweeping crackdown on dissent, silencing critics and jailing thousands.
 Rights groups accuse Egyptian prosecutors of detaining people without evidence, denying them access to lawyers and a fair chance to appeal.